Physical evidence |

 I'll be honest here.
 Maybe Budinger is wonderful scientist but... no. Just no. This doesn't look like a scientific report, it looks like fan mail.

 Budinger is, in fact, a fan.
 She relates, straight-faced, the story of Betty and Barney's abduction and proceeds to interpret all her results within that framework.
 The discoloration is attributed to places where alien things touched the dress, like alien hands and the floor of a marigold-scented alien spaceship.
 The torn hem is because Betty kicked at her captors.
-The torn zipper is because the doc had trouble opening it.
+The torn zipper is because the alien doc had trouble opening it.
 (Car door handles, though?
 No problem.)

 For two years this scientist analyzed swatches of the dress, using a non-discolored piece as a control.
 Now personally, if I was looking for a control I'd head to my grandma's closet or to a vintage clothing store and find me a musty old 1960s cellulose acetate dress, have a picnic in it, wear it for 24 hours straight, leave it moldering for a few years, and cut that up.
 But what do I know?
 Budinger is the scientist here.

 Budinger is, in fact, a fan.
 She relates, straight-faced, the story of Betty and Barney's abduction and proceeds to interpret all her results within that framework.
 The discoloration is attributed to places where alien things touched the dress, like alien hands and the floor of a marigold-scented alien spaceship.
 The torn hem is because Betty kicked at her captors.
-The torn zipper is because the doc had trouble opening it.
+The torn zipper is because the alien doc had trouble opening it.
 (Car door handles, though?
 No problem.)

 For two years this scientist analyzed swatches of the dress, using a non-discolored piece as a control.
 Now personally, if I was looking for a control I'd head to my grandma's closet or to a vintage clothing store and find me a musty old 1960s cellulose acetate dress, have a picnic in it, wear it for 24 hours straight, leave it moldering for a few years, and cut that up.
 But what do I know?
 Budinger is the scientist here.